neurophysics/DrumsAndBrains/README.md

 The DrumsAndBrain experiment aims at revealing the relation between neuronal oscillations and polyrhythmic listening experience and performance.

 ## Description of the experiment.
-Sujects were listening to a drum beat (snare and woodblock) playing a duple (two notes per bar - snare drum) vs. a triple (3 beats per bar - woodblock) rhythm.
+Subjects were listening to a drum beat (snare and woodblock) playing a duple (two notes per bar - snare drum) vs. a triple (3 beats per bar - woodblock) rhythm.
 This polyrhythm was played for three bars to the subjects followed by a bar of silence.
 An auditory cue beat (snare or woodblock) at the start of the subsequent bar indicated whether the subjects should tap the last note of that bar of either the duple or triple rhythm on an electronic drumpad.
 This paradigm forces the subjects to concentrate on both rhythms and keep the rhythms active internally during the break bar - since only after the break bar the cue indicates which rhythm should be performed.
 75 trials of every condition (duple/triple) were recorded (=150 trials in total) in every subject in (pseudo)-randomized order.
 Recordings were split into 6 sessions with breaks of self-determined duration.
 After every session subjects were asked to rate their performance and vigilance.
 Recordings took in total about 45 min per subject.
 The tempo of the rhythm had been 150 QPM (quarter notes per minute), i.e. a complete bar took around 1.71 s.